Extending React

 Composition and Children

-React promotes code encapsulation and reuse through composition rather than inheritance.
+React promotes code reuse through composition.2

-For example, a Page
+For example,

 const Page = ({ children }) => (